What's new in Windows 10, version 1709 for IT Pros

 Windows security features have been rebranded as Windows Defender security features, including Windows Defender Device Guard, Windows Defender Credential Guard, and Windows Defender Firewall.

 Windows security baselines have been updated for Windows 10.
 A security baseline is a group of Microsoft-recommended configuration settings and explains their security impact.
 For more information, and to download the Policy Analyzer tool, see Microsoft Security Compliance Toolkit 1.0.

-Windows Defender ATP has been expanded with powerful analytics, security stack integration, and centralized management for better detection, prevention, investigation, response, and management.
-For more information, see View the Windows Defender Advanced Threat Protection Security analytics dashboard.
+Microsoft Defender for Endpoint has been expanded with powerful analytics, security stack integration, and centralized management for better detection, prevention, investigation, response, and management.
+For more information, see View the Microsoft Defender for Endpoint Security analytics dashboard.

 Windows Defender Application Guard

 Windows Defender Application Guard hardens a favorite attacker entry-point by isolating malware and other threats away from your data, apps, and infrastructure.
 For more information, see Windows Defender Application Guard overview.